MichielfromNL/ESP8266IRFancontroller/README.md

 ## 220V controlled ESP8266 IR Ceiling Fan transmitter
 We recently bought a  "Lyndby" (vanilla brand) ceiling Fan for our new home with an embedded light.
 It is controlled by an IR remote, normally sitting on a night stand next to our bed.
-The problem is that the fan is mounted above our bed, where normally a bedroom ceiling light fixture sits which is wired to the standard on-off light switch next to the door.
+The fan is mounted above our bed, where normally the bedroom ceiling light fixture sits which is wired to the standard on-off light switch next to the door.\
-It would of course be possible to mount a second lamp, but that would be a bit odd.
+The problem is that when we  enter the room when it is dark, we have to first locate the the remote on the night stand before we can switch on the light.
+Pretty inconvenient.
+We considered mounting a second lamp, but that would be a bit odd.'\

-So I decided to craft an ESP8266 IR transmitter controlled by the regular 220V light switch, that mimics the (light) signal of the remote.
+So, enough excuses to start crafting my little ESP IR box that mimics the (light) signal of the remote.

 The approach I took: a small box with an esp8266 (Wemos D1 mini), IR LED, and optocoupled 220V detection.
 I used the [IRremoteESP8266 library](https://github.com/crankyoldgit/IRremoteESP8266) to analyse and send signals.